 Try These On The Side:

 Chicken goes well with most vegetables but green and leafy vegetables are a great side dish to a roast chicken.
+A serving of keto mashed cauliflower or turnip gratin with the chicken is a plate of pure low carb comfort food.

 What To Do With Leftover Roast Chicken